 - 3-4 units of the same Foreign Language

 *If less than three units are taken in one of the subjects, a minimum of four units will be required in one of the others.

-Education Applicants: All students wishing to declare education as a major will need a grade-point average of at least 3.0 or they must rank in the top 30 percent of their high school graduating class.
+Education Applicants: If you wish to declare Education as a major, you will need a grade-point average of at least 3.0 or you must rank in the top 30 percent of your high school graduating class.

-SUNY Oneonta is now test optional and will not require submission of SAT or ACT scores from students applying for undergraduate admission during the Spring 2021, Fall 2021, and Spring 2022 semesters.
+SUNY Oneonta is now test optional and will not require submission of SAT or ACT scores from students applying for undergraduate admission for the Spring 2024, Fall 2024 and Spring 2025 semesters.
 While we will consider scores if submitted, SAT/ACT results are not required.
 If you would like your test scores considered in the review process, please request your official scores to be sent to SUNY Oneonta from your high school or testing agency.